jina-ai/docs/chapters/install/os/via-pip.rst

 Install from PyPi
 -----------------

-On Linux/Mac, simply run:
+On Linux or Mac, simply run:

 .. code-block:: bash

-   pip install jina
+   pip install -U jina

 .. note:: Currently we do not support native Python on Windows.
 If you are a Windows user, one workaround is to `run Jina on Windows Subsystem for Linux <>`_ or :doc:`../os/via-docker`.